Ross Fisher

 Ross Daniel Fisher (born 22 November 1980) is an English professional golfer who plays on the European Tour, where he has won five times, including the 2009 Volvo World Match Play Championship at Finca Cortesin Golf Club in Spain.
+In 2017, he broke the course record at the Old Course at St Andrews, becoming the first player to shoot 61 at the historic course.

 Early life

 Fisher was born in Ascot, Berkshire.
 His home course is the famous Wentworth Golf Club, Surrey, England, the location of the European Tour administrative headquarters.
 As a child, he attended Charters School, a state comprehensive close to Wentworth.